-Whether you’re winding down after a day spent at London’s museums, looking for a reliable spot to catch up with friends, or taking in some culture in the Somerset countryside, our edit of some of the best gallery restaurants offers the perfect way to enjoy the bank holiday weekend.
+Whether you're winding down after a day spent at London's museums, looking for a reliable spot to catch up with friends and family, or taking in some culture in the Somerset countryside, our edit of the city's best art-filled restaurants offers the perfect way to spend a day off this holiday season.

 Ochre at The National Gallery